The Strength in Weak Data Part 2: Zonal Statistics

 With Fused, working with rasters and vectors is straightforward.
 This blog post showed how I'm turning weak, unreliable data into a powerhouse of insights effortlessly.

 Curious to see the magic?
-Interact with the UDF in the Fused UDF Editor and elevate your data from weak to strong.
+Interact with the UDF in the Fused UDF Builder and elevate your data from weak to strong.
 Harness your data's full potential and make impactful decisions!

 Feel free to reach out if you have any questions.